2.2 Managing allegations against people that work or volunteer with children

 If the threshold for harm is not reached, but a police investigation might be needed, the LADO should immediately discuss the case with the police and, where necessary, convene a meeting, to include the police, employer and other agencies involved with the child.
 The outcome of such discussions must be recorded accurately in records include the decision and rationale for the decision having been reached.

-A MASM meeting / discussion will decide the strategy for managing the allegation.
+The purpose of the meeting is to scope, gather, share information and plan and direct the investigation which could also end up as an internal management investigation.
 Where necessary this will be a face-to-face meeting.
 Many cases can be managed through a discussion between the Senior Lead, the Police, any other relevant agency and the LADO.
 Where communication is via phone or email records should be kept for audit purposes that record any decision making and the rationale for this decision.

-Where there is a larger number of people involved in the case, the benefit of convening a face-face meeting is increased.
+Where there is a larger number of people involved in the case and or where the case is assessed as complex, the benefit of convening a face-face meeting is increased.

-A MASM meeting will normally only be convened when it has been decided that the threshold of harm/risk of harm has been met.
-Meetings should not be used to further investigate concerns about inappropriate behaviour or conduct where there are not clear indications of harm /risk of harm to a child.
+An ASV meeting will normally only be convened when it has been decided that the threshold of harm/risk of harm has been met.
+Meetings should not be used to further investigate concerns about inappropriate behavior or conduct where there are not clear indications of harm /risk of harm to a child.

-The MASM will be chaired by the LADO.
-It will normally be attended by the Police, the allocated Social Worker for the child (only where there is one], or if the allegation/harm is very serious and child and family may need support a social worker from the Assessment Team, and the Employer.
-The Employer is advised to be accompanied by their Human Resources advisor.
+The ASV will be chaired by the LADO.
+It will normally be attended by the Police, the allocated Social Worker for the child (only where there is one), or if the allegation/harm is very serious and child and family may need support a social worker from the Assessment Team, and the Employer.
+The Employer is advised to be accompanied by their Human Resources advisor to ensure joined up working from the onset.
 In cases where the allegation is against a Health Care professional, the designated or named nurse for safeguarding (Clinical Commissioning Group/CCG) should be invited.
-If an allegation is against a childminder or nursery worker then Ofsted should be informed and if appropriate invited to a MASM meeting.
-It may be appropriate to invite Ofsted to some other MASMs that concern staff in regulated settings.
+If an allegation is against a childminder or nursery worker then Ofsted should be informed and if appropriate invited to an ASV meeting.
+It may be appropriate to invite Ofsted to some other ASVs that concern staff in regulated settings.

 The meeting / discussion should:

-- Consider the current allegation in the context of any previous allegations or concerns;
+- Consider the current allegation in the context of any previous allegations or safeguarding concerns;

 - Where appropriate, take account of any entitlement by staff to use reasonable force to control or restrain children (e.g. https://www.gov.uk/government/publications/use-of-reasonable-force-in-schools);

-- Consider whether a complex abuse investigation is applicable (see Organised and Complex Abuse Procedure);
+- Consider whether a complex abuse investigation is applicable (see Organized and Complex Abuse Procedure);

 - Plan enquiries if needed, allocate tasks and set timescales;